Rose Schmits

 Rose Schmits Oxo Tower Wharf

-Rose also joined the Great Pottery Throw Down in its fourth series as the studio technician.
+Rose was also part of Channel 4’s The Great Pottery Throw Down (Series 4), where she worked as the studio technician.